 Although these studies have greatly advanced our knowledge about skill development in adulthood, they cannot conclusively answer the questions posed at the outset.
-Previous evidence is overwhelmingly based on large-scale cross-sectional surveys such as the Programme for the International Assessment of Adult Competencies (PIAAC) and its predecessors; or on small-scale longitudinal studies based on selective samples such as the longitudinal study of adult learners (LSAL) that focuses on high-school dropouts in the US (Reder, 2009).
+Previous evidence is overwhelmingly based on large-scale cross-sectional surveys such as the Programme for the International Assessment of Adult Competencies (PIAAC) and its predecessors (i.e., the International Adult Literacy Survey in 1994 and 1998 or the Adult Literacy and Life Skills Survey in 2003, 2006, and 2008) ; or on small-scale longitudinal studies based on selective samples such as the longitudinal study of adult learners (LSAL) that focuses on high-school dropouts in the US (Reder, 2009).
 Cross-sectional studies into the age-related changes in literacy and numeracy skills are limited in that they are unable to disentangle age effects from cohort effects.
 That is, they are unable to ascertain whether the putative age differences are due to age-related changes or stem from preexisting differences in skills during childhood.
-Small-scale longitudinal studies based on selective samples, on the other hand, are limited in that their findings may not generalize to the population as a whole Moreover, by their very nature, these studies cover some subgroups (e.g., high-school dropouts) in a certain life stage (e.g., young adulthood)––but not others subgroups (e.g., the highly educated) and life stages (e.g., old age) that may be of equal interest to policymakers and practitioners.
+Small-scale longitudinal studies based on selective samples, on the other hand, are limited in that their findings may not generalize to the population as a whole.
+Moreover, by their very nature, these studies cover some subgroups (e.g., high-school dropouts) in a certain life stage (e.g., young adulthood)––but not others subgroups (e.g., the highly educated) and life stages (e.g., old age) that may be of equal interest to policymakers and practitioners.
 Also, compared to literacy, the life-span development numeracy has received much less attention by prior research, despite arguments in the literature that numeracy skills are gaining in importance on today’s labor markets (REFERENCE).

 In order to overcome the limitations of cross-sectional and small-scale longitudinal designs, repeated measures of literacy and numeracy skills are needed.
 Such data have long been in short supply.
 Until very recently, there were simply no data sources combining the following desirable features that would allow for complete and robust answers to questions surrounding age-related changes in skills during adulthood: A large and non-selective sample; objective, and high-quality skill assessments; and a repeated measures design.